Fliplet/fliplet-cli/docs/API/core/app-tasks.md

   name: 'confirm-booking',
   pageId: 456
 }).then(function (task) {
-  // On demand task has been created
+  // On-demand task has been created
 });
 ```